Mar10Josh/FunkinSpi-e/README.md

 ### About Funkin Spice
 Funkin Spice is an advanced version, removements like old icon was removed (forced to use new icon) and addents like Proper Death Icons!
 Some upcoming such as mom and parents icons are proper.
+## Customizing Funkin Spice
+If you are making a mod, just fork it!
+You can use import repo but please, give credit to me if your using import!